The Nature of Co-Occurring Disorders

 - Anxiety disorders

 - Mood disorders

-In a dual-diagnosis situation, there are certain mental health conditions that are intertwined with a specific drug.
+In a dual diagnosis situation, there are certain mental health conditions that are intertwined with a specific drug.
 For example, those who struggle with marijuana addiction often have schizophrenia as a co-occurring disorder.
-For those who are addicted to cocaine, they may also suffer from a variety of anxiety disorders.
+Those who are addicted to cocaine may also suffer from a variety of anxiety disorders.
 Additionally, those who are addicted to heroin are often diagnosed with depression.

 For those who have co-occurring mental health and substance abuse issues, there are special issues that need to be addressed when they enter treatment.
-Many who have a dual-diagnosis often feel great guilt or shame and may be in significant denial in regards to their condition.
+Many who have a dual diagnosis often feel great guilt or shame and may be in deep denial in regards to their condition.
 As a result, they may be very resistant to treatment and even if they do enter treatment they may lack the motivation needed to address their issues.
-In a dual-diagnosis treatment setting, addiction, and mental health professionals collaborate with the addict’s family in creating a treatment plan that adequately addresses both issues while providing an environment that is safe, non-judgemental and empowering.
+In a dual-diagnosis treatment setting, addiction, and mental health professionals collaborate with the addict’s family in creating a treatment plan that adequately addresses both issues while providing an environment that is safe, non-judgmental, and empowering.

 24 Hour Addiction Treatment Hotline – Get Help Now